oliviaguest/oliviaguest.github.io/web-design.md

 published: true
 ---

-## This Website
+## Licensing

-I desgined this website, see all code [here](//github.com/oliviaguest/oliviaguest.github.io).
+I designed this website, see all code [here](//github.com/oliviaguest/oliviaguest.github.io).
 I have been playing around with HTML and CSS since I was about 10 years old.

 I appreciate the nice feedback I get from people.
 If you really like it, [you may use this website](https://github.com/oliviaguest/oliviaguest.github.io/blob/master/LICENSE) as a template for building your own.
 I would especially appreciate it if you [forked it](//github.com/oliviaguest/oliviaguest.github.io) on github and/or dropped me a message if you did use it, as opposed to [view-source'ing and copy-pasting](https://twitter.com/o_guest/status/696758773235458048).